Introduction

 Defining Calorific Value

-The calorific value refers to the measure of heat energy released when one kilogramme of a specific fuel is completely combusted.
-It is usually quantified in joules per kilogram (J/kg) or British thermal units per pound (BTU/lb).
-Calorific value therefore needs to be established in order to assess the suitability of different fuels used in various applications, ranging from industrial processes to electricity generating plants.
+The calorific value measures the heat energy you get when you completely combust one kilogram of a specific fuel.
+You usually express it in joules per kilogram (J/kg) or British thermal units per pound (BTU/lb).
+You need to establish the calorific value to assess whether a fuel is suitable for different applications, from industrial processes to electricity generation.

 Constituent | Higher calorific value |